davidwhitney/CodeDojos/GEDCOM/readme.md

       ...
     </gedcom>

+* "0 @I1@ INDI".
+This starts a new subtree of type INDI (individual).
+The id for this individual is "@I1@".
+* "1 NAME Jamis Gordon /Buck/".
+This starts a NAME subtree with a value of "Jamis Gordon /Buck/".
+* "2 SURN Buck".
+This is a subelement of the NAME subtree, of type SURN ("surname").
+* "2 GIVN Jamis Gordon".
+As SURN, but specifies the given name of the individual.
+* "1 SEX M".
+Creates a new subelement of the INDI element, of type "SEX" (i.e., "gender").

 This is a simplified version of GEDCOM, the real spec is very broad and features many other elements and relationship types - produce a file format converter that isn't looking for specific tags.

 ### Story 1 - File format conversion